NiamhOL/Niamh-O-Leary-problem-set-for-52445-Programming-and-Scripting/README.md

 ### **Exercise 1**
+Filename: solution-1.py contains my solution to problem one.
 Write a programme that asks the user to input any positive integer and outputs the sum os all numbers between one and that number?

 Solution: